brownplt/B2T2/ExampleTables.md

-We are going to use four tables through out example code.
+We are going to use four tables throughout our benchmark.

-`tableSF`: a table that is simple and filled
+`tableSF`: a simple table with no values missing.

 ```
 > tableSF